Lafcadia/Lafcadia/README.md

 (Please don't mind if my English is broken as English is my second language.)

-Lafcadia is my screen name (formerly ChuishenX, also known as Chuishen Qiusha ("吹神求杀")), taken from the legendary writer Lafcadio Hearn.
+Lafcadia is my screen name (formerly ChuishenX, also known as Chuishen Qiusha ("吹神求杀")), the current name is taken from the legendary writer Lafcadio Hearn.
 Learning in a foreign language School as a senior high student, I'm now the co-leader and president of [Team OblivionOcean](https://github.com/OblivionOcean).
 I also have a [personal blog](https://chuishen.xyz) based on Hexo where I post my "work".
 I'm also openly bisexual.
-Most of my work is open-sourced and I published most of them on GitHub.
+Most of my programming work is open-sourced and I published most on GitHub.

 Due to an accident with 2FA, my original account [@ChuishenX](https://github.com/ChuishenX/) is no longer used — however, most of the valuable content is transferred to this account.